Wikipedia

 There are public and private clinics operating in the city.
 A special clinic run by Hatzalah operates at times when all other clinics in the city are closed.

 Ashdod is located on the historic Via Maris.
-Highway 4 was developed following this route along the southern sea shore of Israel; it serves as the main connection to the north, towards the Tel Aviv metropolitan area, and to the south, towards Ashkelon.
-Ad Halom junction was planned as the main entrance to the city from the east.
+Highway 4 was developed following this route along the southern sea shore of Israel; it serves as the main connection to the north.
+The other main road in the area is Highway 41.

 The passenger railway connection to Ashdod opened in 1992 after the renovation of the historical railway to Egypt.
 Ashdod railway station is on Israel Railways' Binyamina/Netanya – Tel Aviv – Ashkelon line and it is located near Ad Halom Junction.
 The station was upgraded in 2003 when a new terminal building was built.
-The station building is modern, but proper road access to it was only organized on September 23, 2008, when a new road to the station was opened.
+The station building is modern, and proper road access to it was organized on September 23, 2008, when a new road to the station was opened.

 There is also heavy freight traffic in the area.
 Port of Ashdod has its own railway spur line as well as a special terminal for potash brought from the Sodom area and exported abroad.

 A new central bus station opened in 1996.
 It serves as the terminus both for inter- and intracity lines.
 The central bus station is attached to the City Mall.
-Intercity bus lines connect the city with most population centers in central and southern Israel.
-Following is the list of bus companies serving routes at the central bus station:

 According to the Israel Central Bureau of Statistics, Ashdod had a population of about 226,827 at the end of 2022, making it the sixth largest city in Israel.
 The annual population growth rate is 2.6% and the ratio of women to men is 1,046 to 1,000.
 The population age distribution was recorded as 19.7% under the age of 10, 15.7% from age 10 to 19, 14.9% from 20 to 29, 19.1% from 30 to 44, 19.1% from 45 to 64, and 11.3% were 65 or older.
 The population of Ashdod is significantly younger than the Israeli average because of the large number of young couples living in the city.
 The city is ranked medium-low in socio-economic grading, with a rating of 4 out of 10.
 56.1% of 12th grade students in Ashdod were eligible for matriculation certificates in 2000.
 The average salary in 2000 was NIS 4,821 compared to the national average of NIS 6,835.